S0AndS0/Perinoid_Pipes/Documentation/ReadMe.md

  Contains documentation on all know issues that new and current users of this project should be aware of.

-### Documentation for code & documet contributions to this project
+### Documentation for code & document contributions to this project

 [Contributing_code_credits.md](Contributing_code_credits.md)
  Will eventually contain information on how users of this project can support